Aleksandar Vukic: 2020: Grand Slam and top 200 debut

-2021: First ATP Tour win, Masters debut & first win
+2021: First ATP Tour win, Masters debut and first win

 Vukic commenced the 2021 season at the 2021 Great Ocean Road Open, where he defeated Yen-Hsun Lu for his first ATP main draw win.
 Vukic was defeated by Jannik Sinner in the second round.

 At the 2021 Australian Open, Vukic entered into the main draw as a wildcard and lost to 19th seed Karen Khachanov in the first round.

 Vukic returned the ATP Challenger tour, achieving quarterfinal appearances in April at Split and Split II.

 Vukic lost in the third and final round of qualifying for the French Open and in the first round of qualifying for Wimbledon Championships.

 In August 2021, Vukic tested positive for COVID-19 and had to skip the US Open.

 On 20 September 2021, and following a semifinal result at the Cary Challenger, Vukic improved his ranking back to No. 214.

-At the 2021 BNP Paribas Open he recorded his first main draw win at a Masters 1000 level as a qualifier defeating Pablo Andujar.
+In October at the 2021 BNP Paribas Open he recorded his first main draw win at a Masters 1000 level as a qualifier defeating Pablo Andújar.
 He followed this by a final also in singles at the 2021 Charlottesville Men's Pro Challenger where he lost to Stefan Kozlov.

 He reached a career-high singles ranking of No. 156 on 22 November 2021.

-2022: First ATP quarterfinal & Major win, top 125
+2022: First ATP quarterfinal, Challenger title and Major win, top 125

-At the Adelaide International 2, Vukic achieved his first top 50 win against Alexander Bublik and reached his first ATP Tour-level quarterfinal, before losing to Thanasi Kokkinakis.
-As a result, he made his top 150 debut at World No. 144 on 17 January 2022.
+At the Adelaide International 2, Vukic achieved his first top 50 win against Alexander Bublik and reached his first ATP quarterfinal, before losing to Thanasi Kokkinakis.
+As a result, he made his top 150 debut at world no. 144 on 17 January 2022.

 Vukic was awarded a second wildcard into the 2022 Australian Open.
 He defeated 30th seed Lloyd Harris in four sets for his first Grand Slam victory.
 He lost to qualifier Radu Albot in the second round.

+In February, he won his first title at the 2022 Bengaluru Open II.
+As a result, he reached the top 125 at world no. 118 on 21 February 2022.

 At the 2022 Sofia Open he defeated Fabio Fognini and Fernando Verdasco to reach only his second ATP quarterfinal.